-This saucy Skillet Honey Lime Chicken recipe makes a flavor-packed, healthy and inexpensive meal that the whole family will love.
+This Sticky Honey Lime Chicken recipe makes a flavor-packed, healthy and inexpensive meal that the whole family will love.
 It is ideal for busy weeknights, because it is ready to eat in just over 20 minutes.
-Learn how to make Asian-style sticky honey lime chicken with this quick and easy recipe!
+Learn how to make Asian-style saucy lime chicken with this quick and easy recipe!

 UPDATE: This post was originally published in March 2018 and has been updated to reflect new information and helpful content.